 Everything I’ve said up until this point are not new concepts.
 These are things I’ve said in other articles for other publications over the years.
 Something I haven’t spoken about until now, is using 45 Super for bear defense.

-The 45 Super pictured below reach 1,075 FPS, which translates to more penetration inside the animal.
+The 45 Super pictured below reaches 1,075 FPS, which translates to more penetration inside the animal.

 The 45 Super being the same dimensions as the 45 Auto means that you can use your 45 ACP chambered gun with only minor modifications.

-For example a heavier recoil spring/guide rod assembly will be needed to handle the extra power and ensure that it cycles properly.
+For example, you’d need a heavier recoil spring/guide rod assembly to handle the extra power and ensure that it cycles properly.

 This cartridge gets you closer to the magnum cartridge specs, without having to buy another gun.
-The recoil is stout, however, and should be practiced with.
+The recoil is stout, however, and should be practiced with before being brought out to the field.

 Conclusion: